aduvenhage/ais-decoder/README.md

 ## Simple AIS NMEA Message Decoder (v2.0)
 This project was created to learn more about AIS and see how easy it would be to create a decoder for the NMEA strings.
 The NMEA string decoding is implemented according to: 'http://catb.org/gpsd/AIVDM.html'.

+The decoder is designed to work off of raw data (processed in blocks) received from, for example, a file or a socket.
+The raw data sentences (or lines) may be seperated by '[LF]' or '[CR][LF]'.

 The key component to implement was the 6bit nibble packing and unpacking of arbitrarily sized signed and unsigned integers as well as strings (see PayloadBuffer in ais_decoder.h).

 The decoder consists of a base class that does the decoding, with pure virtual methods for each AIS messages type.
 A user of the decoder has to inherit from the decoder class and implement/override 'onTypeXX(...)' style methods, meta/payload extraction, as well as error handling methods (see the examples, for how this is done).
-Basic error checking, including CRC checks, are done and also reported.
+Basic error checking, including CRC checks, are done and errors are also reported.

 The current 'onTypeXX(...)' message callback are unique for each message type (types 1,2,3,4,5,18,19 & 24 currently supported).
 No assumtions are made on default or blank values -- all values are returned as integers and the user has to scale and convert the values like position and speed to floats and the desired units.

-The decoder is designed to work off of raw data (processed in blocks) received from, for example, a file or a socket.
-The raw data sentences (or lines) may be seperated by '[LF]' or '[CR][LF]'.
-The individual sentences may also include meta data before or after the NMEA sentence and the meta data is provided as a header and a footer string to the user via one of the pure virtual methods on the decoder interface.
-The way in which the NMEA sentence is identified and extracted from the data can also be extended by the user.
-The remaining data in each line is then assumed to be META data.
+The individual data sentences (per line) may also include meta data before or after the NMEA sentences.
+The decoder contains a sentence parser class that should be extended by the user to extract the NMEA data from each sentence (see example applications and default_sensor_parser.h).
+The meta data is provided as a header and a footer string to the user via one of the pure virtual methods on the decoder interface.
+For multi-line messages only the header and footer of the first sentence is reported (reported via 'onMessage(...)').

-The 'onScanForNmea(...)' callback allows the decoder to support META data around the NMEA sentence.
-The simplest implementation for this callback would just return the input parameter if no META data is expected.
-The META data footer and header are calculated based on the start and the end of the NMEA string in each NMEA sentence.
-For multiline messages only the header and footer of the first sentence is reported (reported via 'onMessage(...)').

 Some time was also spent on improving the speed of the NMEA string processing to see how quickly NMEA logs could be processed.
 Currently the multi-threaded file reading examples (running a thread per file) achieve more than 3M NMEA messages per second, per thread.
 When running on multiple logs concurrently (8 threads is a good number on modern hardware) 12M+ NMEA messages per second is possible.
 During testing it was also found that most of the time was spent on the 6bit nibble packing and unpacking, not the file IO.